 Malaria is a concern for many visitors travelling to Africa.
 However, the risk of malaria should not stop you from going on safari.
 Malaria can be prevented and treated.

-If you are pregnant or travelling with young children, you may want to avoid malaria areas altogether.
+Mothers who are pregnant or travelling with young children often prefer avoiding malaria areas altogether, mainly because doctors usually advise against taking malaria prophylaxis during pregnancy.
 The good news is that there are some excellent safari areas in South Africa that are malaria free.
-For a malaria free safari you can head to Madikwe Game Reserve, Welgevonden Game Reserve in the Waterberg region, or any of the game reserves in the Eastern Cape, including Addo Elephant National Park.
-We would recommend the Madikwe Game Reserve for a great safari experience without the risk of malaria.
+For a malaria-free safari, you can head to Madikwe Game Reserve or Pilanesberg National Park, any of the game reserves the Waterberg region (such as Marataba, Welgevonden, Lapalala, Qwabi or Mabula, to name a few), or any of the game reserves in the Eastern Cape, including the greater Addo Elephant National Park, Shamwari, Lalibela, Amakhala, Kariega, Pumba, Kwandwe, and others.

 In the Kruger National Park, the risk is low and cases of malaria seldom occur, particularly among tourists.
 The accommodation at most camps and lodges either offers mosquito nets above the bed, or mosquito screens on the windows and doors.
 Electric fans and air conditioning also help to keep mosquitos away.
 Most camps and lodges in Botswana, Zambia and Zimbabwe have mosquito nets and electric fans and some also have air conditioning.

 The summer months (November to April) are the higher risk time for malaria, due to it being the rainy season.
 During the dry months, from May to October, the risk of malaria is very low.
 Keep in mind that the more remote the lodge, the lower the risk of malaria.
 The risk is higher close to big towns or densely populated communities.